sdmp/sdmp.github.io/core/encrypted/index.md

 ---
 layout: docs
 title: encrypted
-subtitle: Store private data in a <a href="/container">container</a> object.
+subtitle: Store private data in a container object.
 ---

-Private data is added to an SDMP container using the JSON Web Encryption ([JWE][jwe]) specifications.
-Decryption of the JWE object ciphertext must produce a valid container object.
+Private data is added to an SDMP container using well known encryption techniques.
+Decryption of the payload must produce a valid container object.

 ---